 What do I do after I have received my results (master's thesis) or after I have defended (doctoral thesis)?

-At the master's level, you have an opportunity after you receive your grade to fix typographical errors before producing the final version of your thesis (no substantial changes should be made at this point).
-For information on submitting the final version of your thesis, please see the Thesis Submission & Convocation Information page.
+At the master's level, you have an opportunity, after you receive your grade, to fix typographical errors before producing the final version of your thesis (no substantial changes should be made at this point unless you are directed to do so by your examination committee).
+For information on submitting the final version of your thesis, please see the After Your Thesis Examination: TSpace Submission & Convocation Information page.

-At the doctoral level, depending on what the results of your defence were, you may need to make minor corrections or modifications.
-Minor corrections must be done within one month, and your supervisor must send a letter to the GCTS Office to confirm that they have been completed.
+At the doctoral level, depending on the result of your defence, you may need to make minor corrections or modifications.
+Minor corrections must be done within one month of your defence date, and your supervisor must send a letter to the GCTS Office to confirm that they have been completed.
 Minor modifications must be made and approved by a subcommittee of the thesis examination committee within three months of the defence.

-Once your changes/corrections are completed, you are ready to submit your thesis and apply for convocation.
+Once your changes/corrections are completed, you are ready to submit your thesis to TSpace and apply for convocation.